List of districts in Budapest

+A map of Budapest with the 23 numbered districts.
+The red areas comprise Buda; the green, Pest.
+Major islands (Margaret Island and Csepel) are in yellow.

-Budapest, the capital of Hungary has 23 districts (kerület, /hu/), each with its own municipal government.
+Budapest, the capital of Hungary, is administratively divided into 23 districts (kerület, /hu/), each with its own municipal government.

 The number of districts in Budapest

 Budapest was organized into 10 districts (numbered from I to X) in 1873 after the unification of the cities of Pest, Buda and Óbuda.
 The districts at that time: